christopherhanke/messaging_application/readme.md

 #
 **todo**
-- implement bootstrap
-- implement register system
-- implement login system
+- implement some sort of auto refresh for messages (possibilities: socket/ajax/iframe-refresh)
+- show user new messages / notification for user
-- implement logout
+- implement weather from user location
-- showing users in application